Commit project files

-This API is available for all Git Integrations GitHub, GitHub Enterprise Server, GitLab, Azure, and Bitbucket.
+Commits the specified assets in a project to the linked Git repository.
+This API is available for all Git integrations: GitHub, GitHub Enterprise Server, GitLab, Azure, and Bitbucket.

 Prerequisites